POW2KOR/adaptive_autosar/README.md

 Please note that even if you build on host, you still need docker to run applications.

-## Docker setup
+## The use of docker in this repository

 Currently we use docker both to build and to run our applications.
-This step is required whenever you want to build on host or from inside a container.
+Both cases are optional, but they make certain things easier and they enable a few extra use-cases.
+For example, for building, it allows us to deliver all the dependencies and tools under one package (NVIDIA Drive SDK, toolchains, Bazel dependencies) and have little interference from Daimler IT.
+Believe it or not, Daimler IT uninstalls your `g++-aarch64-linux-gnu` deb package after 30 minutes.
+For running, this allows us to make use of docker virtual networks with custom subnets and IP address configurations without actually affecting the developer machine configuration.

+We call the docker container where we build things the `build_env` and the docker container where we run things the `run_env`.

-A guide on setting up docker on Daimler Linux machines can be found [here](https://wiki.swf.daimler.com/display/ADASDAI/Setup+docker)
+Yoy can find a guide on setting up docker on Daimler Ubuntu laptops [here](https://wiki.swf.daimler.com/display/ADASDAI/Setup+docker)